robertdebock/ansible-role-restore/README.md

 #   destination, a directory where to unpack the object.
 #
 # Nota bene; the [backup role](http://galaxy.ansible.com/robertdebock/backup) can be used to create restorable objects.
 The objects created with this role include the parent directory, so the destination mentioned here ~misses~ the last part of the directory

+# Credentials to login to the mysql database, only require when restoring mysql
+# objects.
+restore_mysql_username: ""
+restore_mysql_password: ""

 restore_objects:
   - name: varspool